flohey/turbAE/README.md

 - Two-dimensinal Rayleigh-Bénard convection at ${\rm Ra}= 10^6$ and ${\rm Pr}= 10$ in a rectangular box with aspect ratio $\Gamma = L_X/H = 4$.
 The boundary conditions were free-slip and constant temperature.

 ## Manual
-For a tutorial, see the prepared IPython Notebook `tutorial.ipynb` under /examples/two_dimensional_rbc/
+For a tutorial, see the prepared IPython Notebook `tutorial.ipynb` under /examples/two_dimensional_rbc/.
+Moreover, a post-processing script for the trained Autoencoder network is provided in `read_trained_AE.ipynb` (same directory).

 ## Introduction to Autoencoders
 Autoencoders are feed-forward neural networks that map an input back to itself.
 In the course of a classical Autoencoder network, the input dimension is drastically reduced, yielding a reduced-order representation of the original input.